antiden/macOS-cursors-for-Windows/README.md

 ## How to use it:

 1. Right click Install.inf and click «Install»
-2. Go to Control Panel → Mouse and choose «El Capitan» scheme.
+2. Go to Control Panel → Mouse and choose «macOS Sierra 200» scheme.
 3. Apply and enjoy the best cursors ever!

 ## Authors